Strategic Technology Innovations for Improved Manufacturing Productivity Processes

 But how exactly are FactoryLogix and CFX revolutionizing manufacturing productivity?
 Unlike other IIoT standards, CFX defines the content being communicated and conveys meaning between disparate manufacturing languages, making it the ultimate standard for manufacturing productivity in any industry.
 Also, other standards have traditionally tried to define data depending on the machine type, but machines and devices are no longer monolithic.
 This is where the “building block” concept of the CFX standard comes into play.
 The standard uses modern coding technologies and data schemas to define the lowest level of activity (i.e. stapling; copying; collating).
 This eliminates the proprietary scenario in which one company is defining how a function should be done one.
 The data is not defined by any one type of machine vendor.
 There is one agreement as to what stapling data should look like and then you can build the base components together, like blocks, to get the data you desire without worrying.
 This is what makes is applicable to any industry.

 The CFX standard isn’t the only way Aegis’ modern MES system is ramping up productivity for factories around the world.
-To learn more about how to strategically improve manufacturing productivity—and how Aegis FactoryLogix enables visual work instructions, augmented reality, lean materials management, traceability, and more to accelerate productivity in proven ways—watch our Frost & Sullivan Webinar, “Accelerating Workforce Productivity with Manufacturing Technology Innovations.”
+To learn more about how to strategically improve quality and increase productivity in manufacturing—and how Aegis FactoryLogix enables visual work instructions, augmented reality, lean materials management, traceability, and more to accelerate productivity in proven ways—watch our Frost & Sullivan Webinar, “Accelerating Workforce Productivity with Manufacturing Technology Innovations.”

 Sign up for our blog